$\kappa$-General-Relativity II: An Astrophysical Observable from a 2-Body system: Observation effects

 Thus, a static or stationary\footnote{In fact, "stationary" suffices here, i.e. the observed system possesses a time-killing vector field.} astrophysical target does not satisfy either of these two conditions.
 Although such a target might initially seem promising due to the large distance from the observer (on Earth), which results in uncertainty scaling linearly with the observer's distance operator $\bar{x}^j$, it fails to meet either of the requirements.

 Instead, we propose a physical system that fulfills both conditions and provides an observable effect from the uncertainty relation \eqref{Uncertainty Relation}.
-For this analysis, we assume that the \textit{generation} mechanism of the system remains classical, without corrections from $\kappa$-GR.
+Importantly, for this analysis, we assume that the \textit{generation} mechanism of the system remains classical, without corrections from $\kappa$-GR evaluated in \cite{Our_Paper}.
 This can be treated as a first-order approximation in the size of the system, considered small compared to the distance to the observer, i.e. the generation is local.
+In such an approximation, the $\kp$-Minkowski corrections are applied exclusively to the observational sector, while the system’s dynamics is dictated from GR.
 Alternatively, the observation effect can be considered in isolation.
 Note that the results presented here will still hold when incorporating corrections from $\kappa$-GR, provided the system exhibits certain symmetries, as discussed in \cite{Our_Paper, Metric_Perturbations_In_NC, NC_Geometry3}. \\